cfdoud/Zombie-Shooter-Extreme/README.md

-# Gmae made with Raylib library
+# Game made with Raylib library
 Shooter stlye game with unlimitted fireballs and zombies that will chase and hunt you down until loss.
 Open project with VS